 Successful Applications must identify each project staff by title/position.
 Provide a brief description of duties pertaining to the project.

 11.7 PARTNERSHIPS

-Applications must include all participating partners for the proposed project.
+As this project must have a statewide impact, applications must include all participating partners for the proposed project.
 Applications shall include the contact person's name and contact information.

 11.8 BUDGET